How to stay connected and informed during natural disasters

 When you have your list of essential numbers, make sure you make a printed copy to keep in your wallet, purse or bag, and keep a version in your car as well.
 Power can go out for a week or longer during a disaster.
 Keeping a printed copy means that if your phone is out of battery and you need an important phone number, you have it handy at all times.

-Like any mobile network, coverage on the Telstra mobile network depends on where you are, the mobile handset, tablet or mobile broadband device you’re using, and whether an external antenna can be attached.
+Like any mobile network, coverage on the Telstra mobile network can be affected by local conditions, the type of technology you’re using and how it’s being used.
 It’s important to understand that different devices have different capabilities.

 Since the NBN carries your home phone line, it will be unavailable during a power outage.
 It’s best to have a mobile phone or satellite phone handy for this instance, especially in remote areas.